 In accordance with section 485 of the Companies Act 2006, a resolution for the re-appointment of Beever and Struthers as auditors of the company is to be proposed at the forthcoming Annual General Meeting.

-Trustees' Report, incorporating a Strategic Report, was approved by order of the members of the Governing Body on All All and signed on its behalf by:
+The Trustees' Report, incorporating a Strategic Report, was approved by order of the Board of Trustees, as the company Directors, on 10.1.12.1.8... and signed on its behalf by: